Dell P2415Q. Author’s review of the 4K monitor

 - The specific monitor unit has been produced by Qisda Corporation in China in October 2014.
 Revision is A00.

-- Brightness and contrast of the display are controllable with Dell Display Manager application available on the Dell website.
-Unfortunately, like in a similar NEC NaViSet application intended for NEC monitors, there is no ability to create user presets (for example, with lower brightness — for regular work with text, and with higher brightness — for games and videos), so each time user needs to change brightness or contrast, he is forced to move slider manually to a corresponding position.
+- Brightness and contrast of the display are controllable with Dell Display Manager (DDM) application available on the Dell website.
+Unfortunately, like in a similar NEC NaViSet application intended for NEC monitors, its GUI does not provide a way to create user presets (for example, with lower brightness — for regular work with text, and with higher brightness — for games and videos), so each time user needs to change brightness or contrast, he is forced to move slider manually to a corresponding position.
 Fortunately, unlike NEC NaViSet, there is at least ability to fast type-in an exact number value into the text field nearby the slider.
 However, there is a way to specify parameters via command line, so it is possible to simulate preset feature using several prepared application shortcuts with different sets of command-line parameters.
-A pleasant feature is that brightness is changed progressively instead of immediately (though not always for some reason, and cases when brightness is changed immediately are more often).
+Originally, brightness was changed progressively instead of immediately, but after some time brightness started to always change immediately — this is most likely depends on the version of Dell Display Manager.

 - The monitor has a built-in testing feature: it is enough to power-on the monitor, turn it on with the round button at the bottom right corner of its case, and hold long horizontal buttons 1 and 4 (in top-to-bottom order) for a few seconds.
 The screen will get gray, and by pressing button 4, it is possible to show basic colors (red, green, blue, and black) on the screen one by one.

-- Thanks to LED backlight, compared with monitors with CCFL-based backlight that noticeably warms face of user (and, by the way, thermal action is a reason of cataract, i. e. lens-form opacity), there is almost no noticeable warming here — at least at brightness level of 18% which seems to be optimal for yours truly.
+- Thanks to LED backlight, compared with monitors with CCFL-based backlight that noticeably warms face of user (and, by the way, thermal action is a reason of cataract, i. e. lens-form opacity), there is almost no noticeable warming here — at least at brightness level of 18% which seems to be optimal for yours truly (later settle upon a combination of brightness of 10% and contrast of 70%).

 - Resolutions supported by the monitor: 3840×2160, 2560×1600, 2560×1440, 2048×1536, 2048×1280, 1920×1440, 1920×1200, 1920×1080, 1768×992, 1680×1050, 1600×1200, 1600×1024, 1600×900, 1440×900, 1440×1050, 1366×768, 1360×768, 1280×1024, 1280×960, 1280×800, 1280×768, 1280×720, 1176×664, 1152×864, 1024×768, 800×600.